gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 permalink: "putting-back-into-the-pool"
 ---

-If you're somewhat smart, there's a big trap of conformity.
+If you're somewhat smart (in the conventional sense of the term), there's a big trap of conformity.
 You're expected to tread one of a handful laid out paths.

 Go to the same good school as everyone else, choose the same career, live in the same area, etc. And when someone bright doesn't walk a preset path, we say *"what a waste!"*